 The General Motors Fairfax Assembly Plant has been producing World Class Quality vehicles in the Kansas City area since 1945.
 Fairfax Assembly was the first industrial facility to operate as a dual purpose manufacturer producing both automobiles and jet fighters in the same building.
-The present facility, constructed in 1985, has received numerous awards, including North American Car of the Year for the Chevrolet Malibu, as well as the Buick LaCrosse earning a top safety rating by the National Highway Traffic Safety Administration.
-In addition to multiple industry awards, the plant has received several capital investments, helping to make it the largest employer in the Kanas City Metro area.
-The plant workforce is represented by UAW Local 31 and currently manufactures the Buick LaCrosse & LaCrosse eAssist, along with the Chevrolet Malibu 2.5L, Malibu Eco and Malibu Turbo.
+The present facility, constructed in 1985, has received numerous awards, including North American Car of the Year for the Chevrolet Malibu, as well as earning a top safety rating by the National Highway Traffic Safety Administration and J.D.
+Power recognition in multiple categories.
+In addition to the industry awards, the plant has received several capital investments, helping to make it the largest employer in the Kansas City Metro area.
+The plant workforce is represented by UAW Local 31 and currently manufactures the All-New 2016 Chevrolet Malibu.
 Fairfax Assembly operates on three shifts and produces one vehicle every 58 seconds.
 Since 1945, more than 12 million vehicles have been built at Fairfax.

 Recent Major Investments:

 - 2015: Equipment and technology –including a simulator to test and address effects of road conditions on customers’ ride and handling experiences – to support the All-New Malibu, $174 million

 - 2013 Investment announced for all-new paint shop and press upgrade $600 Million.

 - 2011 Investment in the LaCrosse eAssist and related upgrades $20 Million